ACADEMIC INTEGRITY

 If your instructor suspects that you have violated the Academic Integrity policy, you will be contacted by email.
 Your instructor will let you know of his suspicions and ask you to meet to discuss the situation.

 This meeting request may cause you quite a bit of stress.
 Do your best to prepare yourself for the meeting.
 For example, you can review the assignment that raised suspicions and speak with the Academic Integrity Coordinator to learn more about your rights and responsibilities.
-You can also seek support from SAMU's Student Advocacy Office.
+You can also seek support from SAMU's Student Advocacy Centre.

 MacEwan University supports the application of restorative practices as a way to demonstrate fairness and to foster empathy, compassion and accountability.
 Restorative practices model and build inclusive and effective conflict resolution skills.
 To learn about restorative principles and the possibility of requesting a restorative resolution, contact the Academic Integrity Office.